-Kicking off a staff meeting with a creative ice breaker activity does more than, well, break the ice.
+Kicking off a staff meeting with creative ice breakers and team building activities does more than, well, break the ice.
 It can be inclusive for new team members, offer a bit of levity before a tense meeting, help coworkers to see each other as something other than just people who share the same office space, and is generally fun (if not taken too seriously).
 Remember, colleagues who laugh together, work better together.
 Ice breakers may even give you better insight into the office hermit, or a more nuanced understanding of your boss.
 The trick is finding inventive conversation starters that serve the team leader’s mission, yet don’t take too much time away from the meeting itself.

 Need a good meeting icebreaker or two for your next conference room shindig?
 Here are some suggestions:

-These simple questions will take up less time than a full-on ice breaker game, but will still offer an amusing peak into your colleagues palate:
+These simple questions will take up less time than a full-on ice breaker game, especially if you've got a lot of people to go through.
+But they will still offer an amusing peak into your colleagues palate:

 - What is your favorite ice cream flavor?

 - What do you cook better than anyone else?

 - What would you want your last meal to be?

 - What dish did your mom make better than any others?

 Breakers for Medium-Sized Groups